 If you insist on staying dry, you can take boat tours that will let you island hop around the little coves and inlets, or you can trek through the thick tropical rainforest, or explore the villages and discover the fascinating unique culture of the Mentawai tribe.

 10. Volcanic Landscapes: Ternate Island

-Nestled in the Java Sea off the coast of Central Java, Karimunjawa is a string of islands which are rarely visited by foreigners.
-This archipelago is the archetypal castaway island paradise which consists of 27 islands that form a marine park, out of which only five are inhabited by people.
-The islands are home to pearly white sandy beaches, flourishing coral reefs, mangrove rainforests and rich biodiversity that includes rare and protected species.
+Nestled in the Java Sea off the coast of Central Java, Karimunjawa is a string of islands that are rarely visited by foreigners.
+This archipelago is the archetypal castaway island paradise that consists of 27 islands that form a marine park, out of which only five are inhabited by people.
+The islands are home to pearly white sandy beaches, flourishing coral reefs, mangrove rainforests, and rich biodiversity that includes rare and protected species.
 The beaches here are an ideal spot for beginner-friendly diving and snorkelling.
 You can also try island-hopping through Karimunjawa’s five inhabited islands and more uninhabited ones.
-It will not only bring you to gorgeous white-sand beaches, but will also allow you to engage with the mix of cultures that are a part of the island’s local population—the skillful seamen of Bugis, crafty Javanese folk and fishermen from Madura.
+It will not only bring you to gorgeous white-sand beaches but will also allow you to engage with the mix of cultures that are a part of the island’s local population—the skillful seamen of Bugis, crafty Javanese folk, and fishermen from Madura.